vikramrajan28/COMP8240_ADS_PROJECT_GROUP_K/README.md

 ### Reimplementing experiments of original work:

+Source Code of the paper titled - "Deep Learning for Hate Speech Detection" can be accessed from https://github.com/pinkeshbadjatiya/twitter-hatespeech.
 Experiments are divided into three parts and instructions to run the code is attached below:
 **Note**: For further details of the parameters of different model(CNN,BoW,lstm,etc) python files please refer to SourceCode_readme.md.
 **Note**: The source code uses pretrained Glove embeddings :Genism.glove.twitter.27B.25d.txt.
 Therefore, need to download "glove.twitter.27B.25d.txt" and update the paths in following places: